ballerina-platform/module-ballerinax-hubspot.crm.object.contacts/README.md

 [HubSpot](https://www.hubspot.com) is an AI-powered customer relationship management (CRM) platform.

-The ballerinax/module-ballerinax-hubspot.crm.obj.contacts offers APIs to connect and interact with the [Contact API](https://api.hubapi.com/crm/v3/objects/contacts) endpoints, specifically based on the [API Docs](https://developers.hubspot.com/docs/reference/api/crm/objects/contacts)
+The `ballerinax/module-ballerinax-hubspot.crm.obj.contacts` package offers APIs to connect and interact with the [HubSpot Contact API](https://api.hubapi.com/crm/v3/objects/contacts) endpoints, specifically based on the [HubSpot REST API](https://developers.hubspot.com/docs/reference/api/crm/objects/contacts).

+Using this API, users can develop applications easily that enables you to manage contacts easily.

 ## Setup guide